ACVBM PETITION TO AVMA

 Ihor Basko: Cancer treatment and Mushrooms

-Dr. Basko's two hour lecture will follow Dr. Scanlan's and contain more specific information and cancer treatment. especially focused on the use of medicinal mushrooms.
+Dr. Basko's two hour lecture followed Dr. Scanlan's and contained more specific information and cancer treatment. especially focused on the use of medicinal mushrooms.

 ACVBM's annual board meeting and organizing committee meeting.